IELTS Academic Reading Sample 123 - Is There Really a War on Drugs?

-10. Druguses may lead to poverty and divorce.
+10. Drug use may lead to poverty and divorce.

 11. We should spend more money and maintain a more focused emphasis on the importance and more wide-spread problems in society rather than on an almost imaginary battle against drugs.

-13. Drugs like crack-cocaine has received much more attention than is necessary.
+13. Drugs like crack-cocaine have received much more attention than is necessary.

 Click the button to Show/ Hide Answers